erickbytes/finsou.py/README.md

 - 0 to 1 = Undervalued
 - negative PEG = Caution

+> "The PEG ratio is a financial metric that helps investors determine the value of a stock while factoring in the company’s expected earnings growth A PEG ratio of 1 is considered to be a good indicator of a stock’s true value and may indicate that a company is relatively undervalued 231.
-> "A negative PEG ratio can mean one of two things: either the P/E ratio of the stock is negative, meaning that the company is losing money, or the estimated growth rate for future earnings is negative,
+In general, a PEG ratio of less than 1 is considered to be an indicator of a stock’s true value and may indicate that a company is relatively undervalued 231.
+Conversely, a PEG ratio of greater than 1 is generally considered unfavorable, suggesting a stock is overvalued, A negative PEG ratio can mean one of two things: either the P/E ratio of the stock is negative, meaning that the company is losing money, or the estimated growth rate for future earnings is negative,